ythackerCS/MLdataOrganizer/README.md

 ##  How to use:
   * All the variables that should need altering for use should be in the "#--- stuff script will need to be provided:" region
-  * Provide a default image, at pathDir for the program to open initally
   * provide classNames - these will be the folders that will be made for classification
   * provide a main classification directory - this is the main directory where the classification folders wil be stored
   * Optionally: